Graunephar/PiFun/README.md

 1. Establish an ssh connection to the Pi with the command `ssh <USERNAME>@<IP ADRESS>`

 2. From the terminal conmnected to the Pi via SSH, create a new folder for containing the code we will push later.
 For now we want it to be placed in the home folder and be called deploy.
-This is achieved by running this command 'mkdir ~/deploy` the `~` character refers to the path to the home folder.
+This is achieved by running this command `mkdir ~/deploy`.
+The `~` character refers to the path to the home folder.

 3. Create a new empty git repository for recieving our code later.
 This is done using this command `git init --bare ~/project.git`